DanielleInkster/tech_test_3/README.md

 Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and total amount.
 Do not worry about calculating discounts or change yet.
 Consider what output formats may be suitable.

+#### Version 1 - Reflection
+What I learned

+* First time doing class extraction in Javascript.
+Will need to do further research and seek more coach feedback but seems similar to Ruby.
+* When extracting classes, determine which class the user will interact with most.
+Work from there.
+* Extract one feature at a time, every time.
+I got too comfortable and attempted to extract too much at once.
+Big mistake.
+It resulted in a lot of wasted time squashing bugs and eventually having to revert to a previous commit and try again.
+* Feature test frequently.

+Notes for Ver 2
+* Consider adding a TaxCalculator model to remove responsibility for Total model
+* Refactor so the work is done through the order model rather than receipt model - it just makes more sense.
+* To keep in mind for ver 3 - Currently logging the order to the console as return won't work to iterate through arrays in Javascript.
+Do more digging on how to get this to return/print somehow for user interface.

 ### Version 2
 ---------